 - Industrial applications of ML - covers implementation of AI in the industry, with more focus on the AI models, the issues in training, gathering data so, and so forth.
 ML is being used at scale in industries such as automotive, mechanical, manufacturing, agriculture, and such domains.
 This track focuses on the challenges in this space, as we see innovation coming out of these industries in the pursuit of using ML on a second-to-second basis.

 - AI and Product - covers strategies for building AI products to scale and mitigating challenges.
 This track provides insights on incorporating AI tools and forecasting techniques to improve model training, developing a working model architecture, and using data in the business context.

 The Fifth Elephant 2023 Monsoon edition will be held in-person.
 Attendance is open to The Fifth Elephant members only.
-Purchase a membership to attend the conference in-person.
+Pick a membership to attend the in-person conference.
 If you have questions about participation, post a comment here.

 - Data/MLOps engineers who want to learn about state-of-the-art tools and techniques, especially from domains such as automobile, agri-tech and mechanical industries.

 - Data scientists who want a deeper understanding of model deployment/governance.

 - Architects who are building ML workflows that scale.

 - Tech founders who are building products that require AI or ML.

 - Product managers, who want to learn about the process of building AI/ML products.